Emergency Preparedness Tips

 The terrorist attacks on 9/11, hurricanes Katrina and Sandy, various mass casualty events and other man-made and natural disasters of recent years have thrown into sharp relief the vulnerabilities people with disabilities and their caregivers face during emergencies.
-The field of emergency preparedness and response is continuing to improve how it addresses the unique concerns of individuals with access and functional needs (the current term to refer to people with disabilities.)
+The field of emergency preparedness and response is continuing to improve how it addresses the unique concerns of individuals with disabilities.
 While many gaps in knowledge and practice still exist, there is a fundamental idea that remains constant—personal preparedness starts with the individual.
 It starts with you!
 Continue reading for tips on how to prepare for year-round emergencies.

 1. Know What Kind of Emergencies Could Affect You the Most

 Many factors can come into play that makes your community more susceptible to certain events more than others.
 Parts of the United States West coast are particularly vulnerable to earthquakes and wildfires.
 The Atlantic and Gulf coasts frequently experience hurricanes.
 Certain Plains States are more prone to tornadoes and severe thunderstorms can occur anywhere and cause extensive damage.
 Being in close proximity to chemical or nuclear power plants may require evacuating with only a moment’s notice.
 Understanding your community’s vulnerability is the first step in being more prepared.
 For more information, click here: https://www.ready.gov/plan-for-your-risks.

 2. Assess Your Personal Needs and Abilities, Make a Plan and a Kit, and Create a Support Network!

 Plan According to Your Abilities and Daily Needs